 Driving and epilepsy

 If you drive, one immediate effect of having a seizure is that you have to stop driving.
-This is true for all types of seizures, and whether you have a diagnosis of epilepsy or not.
-For many people, this can have a big impact on their life and it may be very difficult or upsetting.
+This is true for all types of seizure, and whether you have a diagnosis of epilepsy or not.
+For many people, this can have a big impact on their life and can also be difficult and upsetting.

-This guide is for people who have epilepsy and covers Group 1 (cars and motorbikes) and Group 2 (buses, coaches and lorries) licences.
+This information is for people who have epilepsy and covers Group 1 (cars and motorbikes) and Group 2 (buses, coaches and lorries) licences.